nzaker/ATOMAP/doc/automation.rst

 Automatation of the analysis
 ============================

-If you are about to study many atomic resolution images of the same type of structure, you can save time and effort by using tools for automatation in Atomap by setting process parameters.
+If you are about to study many atomic resolution images of the same type of structure, you can save time and effort by using tools in Atomap for automatation, by setting process parameters.
 :py:mod:`atomap.process_parameters` is a module offering classes of predefined process parameters for some types of structures:

-1. Perovskite Oxides (110-oriented), for all sublattices (A, B and Oxygen)
+1. Perovskite Oxides (projected along the [110] direction), for all sublattices (A, B and Oxygen)
 2. A Generic strucutre

 This tutorial will first show how the use of these process parameters make the procedure for finding the full atom lattice more automatic.